jacksluong/dotfiles/README.md

 - `~/.claude/skills` for Claude Code
 - `~/.agents/skills` for Codex

-Edit a skill in `~/Developer/skills` and the change is live in the next agent session; commit and push to share it with the other machines.
+When a skill is edited in `~/Developer/skills`, the change is live in the next agent session.
+I also have the [Impeccable](https://impeccable.style/) and [Playwright CLI](https://playwright.dev/) skills installed globally, but they are installed via script and not tracked by `chezmoi`.

 ### Editor